What are green streets and why are they important?

 How much time will it take me?

 As a Green Street Steward, you can spend as much time as you want caring for your facility.
 We know you're busy and appreciate any time you can provide.
-One of the most important times to check on a green street is before or after a storm event when heavy rains can cause trash and debris to collect around curb openings and drains, preventing stormwater from entering the facility.
+One of the most important times to check on a green street is before, during, or after a storm event when heavy rains can cause trash and debris to collect around curb openings and drains, preventing stormwater from entering the facility.
 If you have only a few minutes to spare, you can help ensure the facility functions by removing any trash, debris, and leaves from curb openings and overflow drains.

 Can I add plants, flowers, or vegetables to my green street?